adriansteffan/contextual-cueing-chun-jiang/README.md

 # Contextual cueing: implicit learning and memory of visual context guides spatial attention (Chun & Jiang, 1998)
 A browser based implementation of the first experiment from [Contextual cueing: implicit learning and memory of visual context guides spatial attention](https://pubmed.ncbi.nlm.nih.gov/9679076/) using jsPsych.
 It is intended to be used as a demonstration when discussing the paper in a lecture.
-You can try out a hosted version at [cc.psych.study](https://cc.psych.study).

 This implementation deviates slightly from the original paradigm, as no jittering of the grid position was applied to either target or distractor stimuli.